Treat yourself like royalty.

 Additionally, I am fairly certain that the original recipe was written for a convection oven, which would be normal in a professional kitchen.
 The temperature, as written, was way too low for a standard oven for the amount of time listed.
 So I have adjusted the temperature and time for a conventional oven, not convection.

 Most importantly, enjoy your royal English scones with, what else?
 A lovely hot cuppa English tea.
+Afternoon tea never felt so special.

-You will also love these lovely baked goods:
+You will also love these British-inspired recipes:

 Buckingham Palace Royal English Scones